There are a number of things a landlord can do to avoid missed or late rent payments, from efficient tenant screening to regular reminders...

 Plus make sure to track when you receive payments and who they’re from.
 Everyone on the lease should be responsible for the full amount being paid unless otherwise outlined in the lease.
 The same goes for guarantors and co-signers on the lease — it is legal to demand rent from any signee on the lease, and failing to pay rent is a breach of contract.

-It is always best to avoid late rent through preparations and the careful selection of tenants.
 However, that’s not always possible, sometimes unexpected and unforeseeable events can impact an individual’s life.
 The majority of people don’t want to pay their rent late.
 They don’t want the threat of eviction hanging over them.
 So, before pursuing legal action for late rent payments it’s important to talk with your tenant and when possible come to an amicable solution.

 However, frequently paying rent late, especially if they don’t communicate their reasons to you is a clear warning sign.
 It suggests they can’t pay on time, that the rent is beyond their means and it makes you question what else they might not be taking care of in the unit.

-If your tenant is consistently and unacceptably late or stops paying rent altogether, make sure you follow local or state law and have a detailed step-by-step process as you deal with the situation.
+If your tenant is consistently and unacceptably late or stops paying rent altogether, make sure you follow local or state landlord tenant law and have a detailed step-by-step process as you deal with the situation.